MicrosoftDocs/win32/desktop-src/medfound/mfnetsource-browseruseragent-property.md

-﻿---
+---
-Description: 'The value of the first portion of the &\#0034;cs(User-Agent)&\#0034; field that the network source uses for logging.' ms.assetid: 'b6c33cc8-ff43-4a19-a333-51a7f9b265a9'
+Description: The value of the first portion of the &\#0034;cs(User-Agent)&\#0034; field that the network source uses for logging. ms.assetid: b6c33cc8-ff43-4a19-a333-51a7f9b265a9
-title: 'MFNETSOURCE\_BROWSERUSERAGENT property'
+title: MFNETSOURCE\_BROWSERUSERAGENT property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MFNETSOURCE\_BROWSERUSERAGENT property